rurban/smhasher/README.md

 ## Sanity Test

 This does some very basic tests.
-It verifys that the hash is consistent and that simple key changes produce changed hashes.
+It verifies that the hash is consistent and that simple key changes produce changed hashes.
 It also verifies that the hash is capable of hashing a string of nulls without producing excess collisions, this is a simpler version of the "Zeroes" test.